TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 2: Pipelines - Input&Output Redirection/README.md

 **2. Use “>” to output into a file**

-The above command will put output of grep call into the content2.txt file, it doesn’t append, it overwrites.
+The below command will put output of the *grep* call into the content2.txt file.
+It doesn’t append, it overwrites.
 ```
 junryo@xyz ~%cat content.txt | grep Vietnam > content2.txt
 junryo@xyz ~%cat content2.txt